blaisephilip/cuda-in-practice/README.md

 # cuda-in-practice

 Build and run applications on the GPU of your workstation.
+The configuration of here described toolset is tested in 2025-05.

 ## Prerequisites